 Internet and E-mail access is available, but being satellite connection, it is slow compared to most countries.
 Palau National Communications Corporation (PNCC) offers Wi-Fi Hotspots, using a prepaid Internet Card or a regular PalauNet dial-up subscription.
 Hotels and most restaurants offer Wi-Fi, using a prepaid card which can be purchased at your hotel, most dive shops, or the PNCC office.

 International direct dialing is readily available using calling cards from PNCC.
 Mobile phone service (GSM 900) is available on the island; however, international roaming is not available and phones will not operate without a local SIM card.

 Palau is a tropical island and a very casual place when it comes to attire.
 T-shirts, shorts and flip-flops are appropriate at all times with very few exceptions.
-Short shorts and swimsuits are acceptible at the beach, pool and around the dive shop but not appropriate around town.
+Short shorts and swimsuits are acceptable at the beach, pool and around the dive shop but not appropriate around town.
 Keep in mind that many restaurants are heavily air-conditioned.

 Dining & Food

 Palau has a good choice of reasonably priced restaurants: American, Indian, Thai, Japanese, Palauan and more!

 There is no public transportation system in Palau.
 Tour operators provides guests with complimentary round-trip hotel and downtown shuttle service, and some restaurants, provide free transfers.
 Taxi service is readily available until 10:00 pm and fares are very reasonable.
 Arrangements are easily made in advance for taxi services after 10:00 pm.